MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/editor-tooling.md

 ---
 title: Editor Tooling
-description: Learn about the tools availbe to developers in the Unity editor.
+description: Learn about the tools available to developers in the Unity editor.
 author: Cameron-Micka
 ms.author: thmicka
 ms.date: 06/01/2022